 Why the Translation Is So Hard

-Three problems make this field slow.
+Three problems make this field slow:

-First, measurement.
+Measurement is the hardest of the three to solve.
 Autophagy markers like LC3-II flux are best measured in live cells with sophisticated imaging.
 You cannot do this in a living human brain.
 Most clinical trials use blood cells as a proxy, which is convenient but probably misleading.
 A neuron is not a lymphocyte.

-Second, timing.
+Timing is the second obstacle, and it may be the cruelest.
 Alzheimer's pathology begins 15 to 20 years before clinical symptoms.
 By the time someone is diagnosed, the neurons that need help are already badly compromised.
 Restoring autophagy in a 75-year-old with moderate Alzheimer's may be a different problem than maintaining autophagy in a 55-year-old at genetic risk.
 Most trials enroll the former.

 What I Think the Honest Read Is